 Andrea was awarded the "Thirty under 30" award in 2001 by Philly-Tech Magazine, as one of top thirty individuals under the age of 30 in the Philadelphia area technology market.
 She has been quoted in over a dozen business and technology magazines including Forbes.com, Wall Street Journal College Journal, and Small Business Computing.
 She has held an adjunct faculty position at the Erivan K. Haub School of Business at Saint Joseph’s University.
 Andrea earned a Bachelor of Science degree in computational biology from Carnegie Mellon University and a Masters of Science in computer science from Villanova University.

 Mike Buschman is a librarian, who is passionate about libraries, scholarly research, and building great products.
 After 5 years as the Collections Management Librarian for the Microsoft corporate library, Mike was Program Manager and Technical Evangelist for Microsoft’s Academic and Book Search products.
 Mike worked with libraries on training and marketing as Client Services Manager for the scholarly society publisher IEEE.
-Mike has presented at numerous industry conferences and events, including American Library Association, SLA, Electronic Resources & Libraries, NFAIS, Frankfurt Book Fair, Book Expo America, Bibliothekartag, and the Charleston Conference.
+Recently, Mike was the Director of Product Management for the Summon® web-scale discovery service at Serials Solutions.
+He has presented at numerous industry conferences and events, including American Library Association, SLA, Electronic Resources & Libraries, NFAIS, Frankfurt Book Fair, Book Expo America, Bibliothekartag, and the Charleston Conference.
 In 2005 Mike was named one of Library Journal's "Movers and Shakers."
 Mike holds a Bachelor of Arts from Emory University and an MLIS from the University of Washington iSchool.
 Mike lives in Seattle, Washington.

 Please add your email to stay up to date about Plum Analytics.